 (Feel free to share your favorite examples of TPE in the comments below.)

-You can read my guide on contracts here for more examples of what you can include.
+You can read my online guide on BDSM contracts here for more examples of what you can include.

 Even though a Total Power Exchange can be the ultimate goal for those who practice BDSM, it should never be rushed into.
 If you wish to enter this type of arrangement, make sure you fully understand first the true meaning of it, and what is involved.
 I don’t regret for one second entering a TPE relationship with my Dom, and I hope it can be successful for you too.